Stakeholder Analysis

 • 5 = Strong willingness to accept and embrace change

-3. Document the roles and the relationships members that impact one another, boss, co-worker, material handler, operator, etc.
+• 3.
+Document the roles and the relationships members that impact one another, boss, co-worker, material handler, and operators.

 4. Develop a plan to get individuals to desired rating quickly.
 If the plan is not working the person may need to be replaced before proceeding.

 The Stakeholder Analysis tool (similar to the Pareto Diagram) may be used at any time during any phase to gauge the member's positioning.
-Overuse might indicate a trust issue within the team.
+However, overuse might indicate a trust issue within the team.

 Return to the DEFINE Phase